5 Carrier Oils to Hydrate Dry, Winter Skin

 Essential Oils For Dry Skin

-Give your Carrier Oils for dry skin a boost with these skin-nourishing Essential Oils.
+Enhance the hydrating power of your Carrier Oils for dry skin by pairing them with these skin-nourishing Essential Oils for added benefits.

 SOURCES: